HTD/Woof/Packages/Woof.ServiceInstaller/Readme.md

 ### Windows

 Install your executable with a [Microsoft Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects) first.
-For protected configurations use `DataProtectionScope.LocalMachine`.
+For protected configurations use `DataProtectionScope.LocalSystem`.
 The service will be registered in the location it was run with the `--install` option.

 On Windows, Windows Installer (MSI) is the default way to install applications,